benrodenhaeuser/benrodenhaeuser.github.io/_posts/2018-06-04-frankie-likes-cookies.md

 Use [this file][7] (which provides a snapshot of the state of Frankie after these four posts) to see for yourself, if you like.
 So now we have a version of Frankie that can handle cookies, as well as other pieces of middleware that may come in handy.
 Neat!

 This completes our small tour of Sinatra functionality rebuilt from scratch.
 See the box below for pointers to some additional features that I have not discussed in detail.
-You might also want to check out the Frankie sample app mentioned in [part 01][8], if only to conclude that it really does look like a Sinatra app.
+You might also want to check out the Frankie sample app mentioned in [part 01][8] (to run it, `cd` into the `examples/quotes` directory, followed by `ruby app.rb`), if only to conclude that it really does look like a Sinatra app.
 You can find all the material in the Frankie repo [on Github][9].

 > ### There’s More
 > As mentioned earlier, there is more to Frankie than I could cover in this series of posts.
 Here is a quick overview of what Sinatra-inspired features you will find in the [complete Frankie source][10] beyond what we discussed here: